Mission & History

 Levine was founded in 1976 in memory of Selma M. Levine, a prominent Washington attorney and an amateur pianist who took particular delight in encouraging young musicians.

-Founded by Diana Engel, Ruth Cogen and Jaclin Marlin in the basement of a small church, Levine has grown into one of the country’s leading community music schools.
+Founded by Diana Engel, Ruth Cogen, and Jaclin Marlin in the basement of a small church, Levine has grown into one of the country’s leading community music schools.
 It is one of the few community music schools accredited by the National Association of Schools of Music and the only All-Steinway community music school in the world.
-Levine is also certified by the National Guild of Community Schools of Arts as exemplifying the highest standards of excellence and access in community arts education.
-Learn more about Levine’s history
+Levine is also certified by the National Guild for Community Arts Education as exemplifying the highest standards of excellence and access in community arts education.
+Learn more about Levine’s history.